ShraddhaBhure/ShraddhaBhure/README.md

 .NET Developer | C# |MVC Core | Web API
 -----------------------------

 I am a passionate C# developer with experience in Microsoft .Net technology.
 I specialize in developing and maintaining applications in ASP .NET MVC core and Web API.
-I also have expertise in  HTML, CSS, JS, jQuery, Bootstrap, Entity Framework, ADO .NET, SQL Server Database, Stored Procedures, and API Testing in Postman.
+I also have expertise in  HTML, CSS, JS, jQuery, Bootstrap, Entity Framework, ADO .NET, SQL Server Database, Stored Procedures, and API Testing in SwaggerUI & Postman.
 I am also familiar with GitHub and its version control features.

 * 🌍  I'm based in Nagpur